 Eleven years later, he is still that kind of super-celeb paparazzi would follow everywhere, but, at the same time, he’s also that kind of guy you’ll never see in a car insurance TV commercial.

 Now, a lot of A-list actors invest their money in hybrid cars, villas and Victoria’s Secret Angels, but not this one.
-After over a decade working in the movies, he launched an independent production business called Drive Production Company and threw in a couple of fellow actors.
+After over a decade working in the movies, he launched an independent production business called Drive Production Company, and threw in a couple of fellow actors.
 They produce truly great stuff – you know, that sort of innovative and authentic things no one wants to put money in.
-If you speak Italian, you must check at least Piove, Segreti and The Chamberlain out.
+If you speak Italian, you must check this brilliant stuff out.

 Nicolas is just three years older than me, we both were born and bred in same old Rome and we both support the same football club, but we won’t be talking about anything like that, because this story begins in London, in a restaurant called Miraggio that used to be based in Fulham Broadway but doesn’t exist anymore.